ShahZainSahir/summer-fall-2027-internships/README.md

 # Summer 2027 Tech Internships

-A self-updating engine that tracks tech internships so you don't have to.
+HI Everyone.
+This is a self-updating engine that tracks tech internships so you don't have to.
 Instead of refreshing a dozen career pages by hand, it reads company hiring feeds directly and keeps one live list — newest roles on top, refreshed automatically throughout the day.

 **31 open roles · 1217 companies tracked · updated Jun 30, 2026 at 12:22 UTC**

-**Star this repo** to save it and get updates when new roles are added.
+**⭐Star this repo** to save it and get updates when new roles are added⭐.

 ## What this is

 This is an engine, not a hand-kept list.
 It polls company career feeds (Greenhouse, Lever, Ashby, SmartRecruiters) several times a day, finds the internships, removes duplicates, and rebuilds this page on its own.
-Every link comes straight from the source, so it's real and current — not a stale list someone forgot to update.
+Every link comes straight from the source, so it's real and current and not a stale hand list!!

 ## Scope

 - **Roles:** Software Engineering, Data Science & Machine Learning (and closely related technical internships)
-- **Region:** United States only (for now)
+- **Region:** United States only (for now) - I will add more place if i ever get more stars
-- **Cycles:** Summer 2027 and Fall 2026
+- **Cycles:** Summer 2027 and Fall 2026 (As of now, the cycle hasn't begin so you wont see a lot)

 ## About